meeplemaker/idl4-cc-rpi-install/README.md

 ![ping](/img/ping.png)

-From now on it's possible to use [SSH](https://en.wikipedia.org/wiki/Secure_Shell) to access our Raspberry PI.
+From now on it's possible to use [SSH](https://en.wikipedia.org/wiki/Secure_Shell) to access our Raspberry Pi.
 On our Mac or PC open a terminal window and type

     ssh pi@192.168.100.1